GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 RSC's source code is currently the only test suite for the parser.

-Before RSC can use anything that the parser does not support, the parser must be enhanced so that analyzing RSC's code will still be possible.
+Before RSC can use anything that the parser does not support, the parser must be enhanced so that analyzing RSC's code is still possible.
-The goal is also to enhance the parser to support things not used within RSC, so that other projects can also use the static analysis tools.
+The goal is to enhance the parser to support things not used within RSC so that other projects can also use the static analysis tools.
-To this end, you are welcome to request that missing language features be supported, and you are even _more_ welcome to _implement_ them.
+To this end, you are welcome to request that missing language features be supported, and you are even _more_ welcome to implement them.

 Enhancing the parser to support a language feature is not enough.
-It would be more accurate to say that the code base is _compiled_; there is a lot that happens outside _Parser.h_.
+It would be more accurate to say that the code is _compiled_; there is a lot that happens outside _Parser.h_.
 The `>parse` command actually has an option that causes it to emit pseudo-code for a stack machine, which is useful for checking whether the code was properly "understood".
 Many static analysis capabilities require this level of understanding, and `>parse` even collects some information that a regular compiler would not.

-The following is a list of things (through C++11) that are known _not_ to be supported.
-In some cases, functions that would need to be enhanced to support them are noted.
+The following is a list of things (through C++11) that are known **not** to be supported.
+In some cases, the functions that would need to be enhanced to support them are noted.

 ### Recently Implemented